 Martina Dragic joined Wyss Zurich as GMP Officer Production in April 2017.
 In her position, she built an important interface between the production and the quality management group.
 In June 2019 she became part of the Wyss Zurich Project denovoSkin.
 As Head of GMP Production she is responsible for for the GMP-compliant production of autologous bioengineered skin grafts for clinical trials.
 After her apprenticeship as a chemical lab technician, Martina obtained a Bachelor in Biotechnology, with major in Pharmaceutical Technologies, at the Zurich University of Applied Sciences (ZHAW) in 2008.
 As Head of Production and QP delegate, she was working for six years at the Center for Radiopharma-ceutical Sciences of ETH Zurich.
 Martina also managed projects from bench to bedside for First-in-Man clinical studies and gained wide experience in field of production, quality control, quality management and regulatory affairs.
 In 2014, she joined the Center for Radiopharmaceuticals of the University Hospital Zurich, which is the leading manufacturer of radioactive pharmaceuticals in Switzerland.
 With her extensive knowledge, she helped to build up a new production site and acted as head of production deputy.

-Arina Löw joined Wyss Zurich in January 2018 as GMP Production Technician for the denovoSkin project.
-She is responsible for the GMP-conform manufacturing of autologous skin-grafts and assists with the GCP documentation of the clinical studies.
-Arina received her MSc in Health Sciences and Technology with a major in Molecular Health Sciences from the ETH Zurich in 2017.
-She gained experience in the manufacturing process of skin substitutes during her master thesis at the Tissue Biology Research Unit of the Children’s Hospital Zurich.
+Arina Löw joined Wyss Zurich and the denovoSkin project in January 2018.
+In her role as GMP Production Officer, she is responsible for the GMP-conform manufacturing of autologous skin-grafts and assists with the GCP documentation of the clinical studies.
+Arina received her MSc in Health Sciences and Technology with a major in Molecular Health Sciences from the ETH Zurich in 2017 and gained experience in the manufacturing process of skin substitutes during her master thesis at the Tissue Biology Research Unit of the Children’s Hospital Zurich.

 Monia Saglini joined Wyss Zurich in October 2016 as Head of GMP Production for the denovoSkin project.
-She is responsible for the GMP-compliant production of autologous bioengineered skin grafts for clinical trials.
+Starting from October 2019, she took over the position of Senior GMP Production Officer within the project.
+Monia is responsible for the technical supervision of the GMP Production Officers during the GMP-compliant production of autologous skin grafts for Phase II clinical trials and acts as head of production deputy.
 Monia received her MSc in Molecular Biology from the University of Basel in 2013.
-In the same year, she joined the Tissue Biology Research Unit (University Children’s Hospital Zurich), where she was responsible for the translation and establishment of the production process in the clean room facility of the Wyss Zurich and then the production of autologous bioengineered skin grafts (denovoDerm and denovoSkin) for Phase 1 clinical trials.
-During this time, Monia completed several GMP- and GCP-training and she gained expertise on production processes, process and method validations as well as equipment qualifications.
+In the same year, she joined the Tissue Biology Research Unit (University Children’s Hospital Zurich), where she was responsible for the translation and establishment of the production process in the clean room facility and then the production of autologous bioengineered skin grafts (denovoDerm and denovoSkin) for Phase I clinical trials.
+Monia completed several GMP- and GCP-training gaining wide expertise in the field of production processes, validations, qualifications as well as quality assurance.

-Chantal Stenger joined Wyss Zurich in November 2017 as GMP Production Technician for the denovoSkin project.
-She supports the production team in the manufacturing of autologous skin grafts for the treatment of skin defects.
+Chantal Stenger joined the denovoSkin project at Wyss Zurich in November 2017.
+As a GMP production officer, she supports the production team in the manufacturing of autologous skin grafts for the treatment of skin defects.
 Chantal received her MSc in Human Biology from the University of Zurich in 2016.
 Prior to joining Wyss Zurich, she worked as a scientific assistant at the Institute of Chemistry and Biotechnology at the Zurich University of Applied Sciences.

 Silvia Stüdeli joined Wyss Zurich in December 2018 as Operations Specialist for the denovoSkin project.
 She is working on the technology transfer from Wyss Zurich to CUTISS AG and supports the manufacturing team.
 Silvia received her MSc in Interdisciplinary Sciences from the ETH Zurich in 2014.
 At the Tissue Biology Research Unit of the University Children’s Hospital Zurich, Silvia gained broad expertise in tissue engineering of skin.
 She also has profound experience as Clinical Project Manager from her work in clinical cancer research.